Last updated on: March 20, 2020

 You can change all your texts here.
 From changing the page name, uploading a logo, adding headlines and descriptions, you can do a lot here.

-You can also change the order of your content by simply dragging and dropping them in the desired manner under Section Order.
+You can also change the order of your content by simply opening the modules tab, dragging and dropping them in the desired manner under Section Order.

 Below that, you will have options to upload a favicon, add your own SEO title and description and upload your social media thumbnails.